MaxDeGeo/stock-watcher-spec/README.md

 * Styled Components

 # Other Information
 * Designs were followed as close as possible with time restraint.
-They may not be completely perfect or spot, but I wanted to limit time spent as recommended.
+They may not be completely perfect or spot on, but I wanted to limit time spent as recommended.
 * I was unsure as to whether or not design questions needed to be placed here.
 If so, I can update this README with the proper questions.

 # Demo API